jessewashburn/cosc457/docs/BRYAN_TESTING_GUIDE.md

 # TESTING & DATA MANAGEMENT GUIDE - FOR BRYAN

-**Hi Bryan!** You're the quality assurance specialist for the Baltimore Metal Crafters application.
-Your testing and data management work is crucial for project success.

 ## Quick Setup (Same as Luke)

 ### Step 1: Check Prerequisites